positronic57/libsetila/README.md

 #### Hardware Platforms and Operating System

-The library should work on any embedded system with I2C/SPI master controller capable of running Linux with appropriate kernel drivers for the master controllers and C++11 compiler.
+The library should work on any SOC/SBC with I2C/SPI interface(s), capable of running Linux with appropriate kernel drivers for the master controllers and C++11 compiler.

 Successful tests have been done on:
 - Raspbery Pi 2, 3 model B and Pi Zero/W all running Rasbian GNU/Linux version 10 ("buster");